 Please note that this summary provides a high-level overview of application security tooling and orchestration and may not cover all aspects in detail.

 Application Security Posture Management (ASPM) is a comprehensive approach to managing and improving the overall security posture of software applications.
 It involves continuous monitoring, assessment, and remediation of security risks throughout the application lifecycle.
-ASPM solutions give organisations visibility into their applications’ security status, allowing them to identify vulnerabilities, misconfigurations, and policy violations.
+ASPM solutions give organizations visibility into their applications’ security status, allowing them to identify vulnerabilities, misconfigurations, and policy violations.
 By leveraging automation and analytics, ASPM helps organizations proactively address security issues and prioritize remediation efforts.
 It enables centralized management of security policies, standards, and best practices, ensuring consistent application security across the organization.
 ASPM tools offer real-time insights, dashboards, and reports that facilitate risk analysis, compliance monitoring, and security posture tracking.
 By implementing ASPM, organizations can establish a proactive and dynamic approach to application security, effectively managing risks and maintaining a robust security posture.

 References: